 Whenever I think about Retrowave the first thing that comes into my mind are those huge snare drums and tom fills.
 Most of the drum machines I mentioned earlier don’t come with a reverb tail like this so you have to make it on your own.
 The technique we’re using for this is called “gated reverb”.

-Start by adding a reverb of your choice.
+Start by adding your best VST reverb.
 Now play with the room size and decay time.
 Once you’re happy with the result you can add a gate after the reverb, which cuts the tail at a certain point.
 To make the reverb come through even more you can further add a few percent of OTT compression.
 I usually also make a small cut somewhere between 300 – 600 Hz to clean everything up.

 If you’re really going for the perfect snare you probably have to spend a while trying out different samples and tweaking all parameters.
 The technique isn’t that complicated, but setting everything up in a way that actually sounds good is, so don’t be disappointed if you don’t manage to produce the perfect snare straight away.